act-rules/act-rules.github.io/_rules/link-skip-block-content-7b576d.md

 #### Passed Example 3

-The link to skip the complementary [section of repeated content][] is located before it and is the last [focusable][] element before it.
+The link to skip the complementary [block of repeated content][] is located before it and is the last [focusable][] element before it.

 ```html
 <html lang="en">